cshapard26/CoopShapWebsite/markdown/Labs1181/Lab6.md

    MOV R7, #3           @ Read
    SVC 0                @ Call linux to receive input

-   MOV r2, r0           @ Captures number of characters input
+   @ The above code also places the number of characters inputted into R0
+   @ Use this to your advantage.

 @ Insert your code here

                         @ Set up stdout to echo those characters back and then call Linux to do it.
    MOV R0, #1           @ 1 = StdOut
    LDR R1, =msg         @ String to print
-   @MOV R2, #2           @ Commented out because you will need to calculate the string length MOV R7, #4           @ Linux write system call
+   @MOV R2, #???           @ Commented out because you will need to calculate the string length MOV R7, #4           @ Linux write system call
    SVC 0                @ Call linux to print